MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 Depending on the size of your customer data, it may take several minutes for an enrichment run to complete.

 > [!TIP]
 > There are [six types of status](system.md#status-types) for tasks/processes in Customer Insights.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
+After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.

 ## Enrichment results